lunng/CS340Final_Project/README.md

 Project files currently include python code for scraping data from wikipedia

 Current TO DOs
-Markup:
+-make graph generator
-  *make graph generator
+-load player stats and avg stats on player page
-  *load player stats and avg stats on player page *load number of player from a query
+-load number of player from a query
-  *connect server query to whoosh query
+-connect server query to whoosh query
-  *scrape entire database
+-scrape entire database
-  *index entire db
+-index entire db
-  *put checked boxes into an array
+-put checked boxes into an array